vincent-vega/csctester/README.md

   ARGS: with `check' command, the credential ID(s) to be tested.
-If no credential ID is provided then check every credential found in the account and perform other non credential-related checks
+If no credential ID is provided then check every credential found in the account and perform other non credential-related checks.

+  With `otp' command, a single credential ID is expected.

 Options:
   -u, --user <username>         Account username to be used.